 Let’s find out.

-Why does a chicken shake its head?
+Why does a Chicken Shake its Head?

 Chickens naturally shake their head from irritation.
 It’s usually something innocent like annoying flies, a difficult swallow, or water in their nares.
-Lice and mites can cause itchiness, but often the cause is an underlying disease like an ear infection, respiratory disease, or a neurological disorder.
+Lice and mites can cause itchiness, but often the cause is an underlying disease like an ear or eye infection, respiratory disease, or a neurological disorder.

 Natural Head Shaking

 Head shaking is not a problem per se.
 It’s part of a chicken’s natural behavior.
 They don’t have hands as we do to scratch our faces or pick our noses.